Elodie0712/WavexProject/README.md

   3. Create a sales forecast for the next two years

 ## Step 2 - Import Data
-[Details on importing data]

 ## Step 3 - Data Transformation
 This section outlines all the steps involved in the Data Transformation phase of this project.

 ### 1. Rename Tables
-[Details on renaming tables]

 ### 2. Remove Top Rows
-[Details on removing top rows]

 ### 3. Remove Bottom Rows
-[Details on removing bottom rows]

 ### 4. Use First Row as Header
-[Details on using the first row as a header]

 ### 5. Rename Columns
-[Details on renaming columns]

 ### 6. Unpivot Columns
 #### A1.
 Unpivot Category Table
-[Details on unpivoting the category table]

 #### B1.
 Unpivot ProductName Table
-[Details on unpivoting the ProductName table]

 ### 7. Column Quality
-[Details on checking column quality]

 ### 8. Remove Blank Rows
-[Details on removing blank rows]

 ### 9. Remove Duplicates
-[Details on removing duplicates]

 ### 10. Append Queries
-[Details on appending queries]

 ### 11. Choose Columns
-[Details on choosing columns]

 ### 12. Merge Queries
-[Details on merging queries]

 ### 13. Clean (Format)
-[Details on cleaning and formatting data]

 ### 14. Split Column
 #### A1.
 Split by Delimiter
-[Details on splitting columns by delimiter]

 #### A2.
 Rename New Columns
 [Details on renaming new columns]